CODE OF CONDUCT STATEMENT OF BELIEFS

 Facility Compliance Officer (“FCO”) collectively refers to Compliance Officers of any COMS affiliated entity.

 The Corporate Compliance and Privacy Officer is Kevin Sherlock.
-Mr. Sherlock is an employee of COMSovereign Holding Corporation, LLC.
+Mr. Sherlock is an employee of COMS.
 The responsibilities of the Corporate Compliance and Privacy Officer include:

 ● Overseeing and monitoring the implementation of the Compliance Program.